gevorg/gevorg.github.io/_posts/2016-05-05-Writing modules with pure javascript.md

 ---
 layout: post
 title: Writing modules with pure javascript
-social: true
 tags:
  - javascript
 ---
-Recently I was working on javascript project called [FooFiles](http://foofiles.com) and want to write about pattern that I used there.
+Recently I was working on javascript project called [FooFiles](https://github.com/FooFiles/foofiles) and want to write about pattern that I used there.

 I will explain pattern and write a bit about positive and negative things that I found.